-(5) In the case of a work of applied art or a photographic work, economic and moral rights shall be protected for twenty-five years from the making of the work.
+(5) In the case of a work of applied art, copyright and moral rights shall be protected for twenty-five years from the making of the work.

 (6) Every period provided for under the preceding subsections shall run to the end of the calendar year in which it would otherwise expire.